open-source-workshop/awesome-random/README.md

 - [Data and userful information](https://www.kaggle.com/) - This website is good for beginners who want to learn big data and machine learning.

+- [Mining of Massive Datasets](http://www.mmds.org/) - This is a book with videos for beginners who want to learn about how to handle and mine big data.

 ## MongoDB

 - [MongoDB Tutorial](https://docs.mongodb.com/manual/tutorial/) - The MongoDB tutorials.